Estimated reading time: 5 minutes

 The human resource council helps to ensure that policies, procedures, and processes are in place to support church personnel and volunteers and that the ministry complies with and operates within state and federal laws.

-An HR council might also have the responsibility to review job applications and approve applicants for the first round of interviews.
+An HR council might also be responsible for reviewing job applications and approving applicants for the first round of interviews.

-The HR Council is responsible for establishing employee pay grades, making decisions on employee benefits, employee policies, training, leadership development, job classifications, employee assistance programs, vacation approval process, compensation strategy, reward and recognition, and performance management.
+The HR Council is responsible for establishing employee pay grades and making decisions on employee benefits, policies, training, leadership development, job classifications, employee assistance programs, vacation approval process, compensation strategy, reward and recognition, and performance management.

-The greatest responsibility of this group is to ensure that employees and volunteers have the resources and support to do their jobs.
+This group’s greatest responsibility is to ensure that employees and volunteers have the resources and support to do their jobs.

 3. Facility Review